top of page

 The Paradox of Grief

-The intense pain associated with grief can either frighten you or free you.
-I invite you to surrender your fear, dread, and doubt and replace them with the hope that as you feel your way into grief, joy will come.
+The intense pain of grief can either frighten or free you.
+I invite you to surrender fear, dread, and doubt, replacing them with hope — as you feel your way into grief, joy may come.

 Your life is a masterpiece.